Jencreate/DATA201SJM/README.md

 - [ ] Wrangle data into desired format
 - [ ] Create scripts to automate the wrangling
 - [ ] Combine all the scripts into a final package
+- [ ] Produce a user interface to allow the final package to be used easily